 It should be remembered that student organizations, recognized or not, do not speak officially for the University.

 ORGANIZATIONAL MEETINGS

 A group of students seeking to be recognized as a student organization may request the use of University facilities for organizational meetings.
-The University Assembly office will handle these requests.†
+The Office of the Dean of Student Programs will handle these requests.